Density Forecasts in Panel Data Models: A Semiparametric Bayesian Perspective: Monte Carlo Simulation

-Let us first consider the baseline model with random effects.
-The specifications are summarized in Table \ref{tab:Simulation-Setup:-Baseline}.

-$\beta_{0}$ is set to 0.8, as economic data usually exhibit some degree of persistence. $\sigma_{0}^{2}$ equals $1/4$, so the rough magnitude of signal-noise ratio is $\sigma_{0}^{2}/\mathbb{V}\left(\lambda_{i}\right)=1/4$.
-The initial condition $y_{i0}$ is drawn from a standard normal distribution, which complies with the tail condition in Assumption \ref{assu: (lag-y-y0)}.
-Choices of $N=1000$ and $T=6$ are comparable with the young firm dynamics application.

-There are four experiments with different true distributions of $\lambda_{i}$, $f_{0}\left(\cdot\right)$.
-As this subsection focuses on the simplest baseline model with random effects, $\lambda_{i}$ is independent of $y_{i0}$ in all four experiments.
-The first experiment features a degenerate $\lambda_{i}$ distribution, where all firms enjoy the same skill level.
-Note that it does not satisfy Assumption \ref{assu:lag-y-re} (1-a), which requires the true $\lambda_{i}$ distribution to be continuous.
-The purpose of this distribution is to learn how poorly things can go under the misspecification that the true $\lambda_{i}$ distribution is completely off from the prior support.
-The second and third experiments are based on skewed and fat tail distributions, which reflect more realistic scenarios in empirical studies.
-The last experiment portrays a bimodal distribution with asymmetric weights on the two components.
+The specifications are summarized in Table \ref{tab:Simulation-Setup:-Baseline}. $\beta_{0}$ is set to 0.8, as economic data usually exhibit some degree of persistence.
+The initial condition $y_{i0}$ is drawn from a standard normal distribution, which satisfies the moment condition in Assumption \ref{assu: (lag-y-y0)}(3).
+Choices of $N=1000$ and $T=6$ are comparable with the young firm application.
+There are three experiments with different true distributions of $\lambda_{i}$.
+The first experiment features a degenerate $\lambda_{i}$ distribution, where all firms have the same skill level.
+Note that it does not satisfy Assumption \ref{assu:lag-y-re}(1-a) requiring the true $\lambda_{i}$ distribution to be continuous, and thus serves as a robustness check against the misspecification that the true $\lambda_{i}$ distribution is out of the prior support.
+The second experiment is based on a skewed distribution, a more realistic scenario in empirical studies.
+The third experiment incorporates a bimodal distribution with asymmetric weights on the two components.
+Various robustness checks are discussed in the Appendix.

-I simulate 1,000 panel datasets for each setup and report the average statistics of these 1,000 repetitions.
+I simulate 1,000 panel datasets in each setup.
 Forecasting performance, especially the relative rankings and magnitudes, is highly stable across repetitions.
-In each repetition, I generate 40,000 MCMC draws with the first 20,000 being discarded as burn-in.
-Based on graphical and statistical tests, the MCMC draws appear to converge to a stationary distribution.
-Both the Brook-Draper diagnostic and the Raftery-Lewis diagnostic yield desirable MCMC accuracy.
-See Figures \ref{fig:Convergence-Diagnostics:beta} to \ref{fig:Convergence-Diagnostics:lambda} for trace plots, prior/posterior distributions, rolling means, and autocorrelation graphs of $\beta$, $\sigma^{2}$, $\alpha$, and $\lambda_{1}$.
+In each repetition, I generate 40,000 MCMC draws and discard the first 20,000 as burn-in.
+Based on graphical and statistical tests, the MCMC draws converge to a stationary distribution (see Appendix).